microsoft/vscode-docs/docs/datascience/data-science-tutorial.md

    ![Click variable explorer icon](images/data-science-tutorial/variable-explorer-2.png)

 1. To view the data in the Pandas DataFrame just loaded, click the data viewer icon to the left of the `data` variable.
-For additional information about the titanic data set, refer to [this document](http://biostat.mc.vanderbilt.edu/wiki/pub/Main/DataSets/titanic3info.txt) about how it was constructed.
+For additional information about the Titanic data set, refer to [this document](http://biostat.mc.vanderbilt.edu/wiki/pub/Main/DataSets/titanic3info.txt) about how it was constructed.

    ![Click data viewer icon](images/data-science-tutorial/variable-explorer-3.png)